 All heads are turned again towards the UK-based challenger bank Revolut, and rightfully so.
-Revolut, who’s a poster child for innovation and vision on what a bank can be, has launched their self-built subscription management feature.
+Revolut, the poster child for innovation and vision on what a bank can be, has launched their self-built subscription management feature.

-Known for being one of the main trailblazers on the market, Revolut now has another ace up their sleeve in their newly launched subscription management feature.
+Known for being one of the main trailblazers on the market, Revolut now has another ace up their sleeve.
+Their newly launched subscription management feature.
 Neither of it’s direct UK competitors, Monzo and Starling, nor often compared to Revolut Germany-based neobank N26 offer subscription management as of yet.

-At the same time, the subscription economy is growing exponentially and the possibility of managing and cancelling recurring payments becomes more sought after by the bank customers than ever before.
+At the same time, the subscription economy is growing exponentially.
+The possibility of managing and cancelling recurring payments becomes more sought after by the bank customers than ever before.

 According to Business Insider Intelligence’s UK Mobile Banking Competitive Edge Study 2020, 38% of mobile banking users who took part in it deemed the feature ‘extremely valuable’, voting it the most-valued digital money management feature.

 In a 2018 study by Cicero Consulting, it was also observed that up to 37% of respondents wanted a subscription management feature on their mobile banking app.
 These seem to be particularly high numbers considering this feature is not yet widely known in the European market.

 The numbers will only continue to climb as more people become convinced of the advantages and safety levels of using such a platform… and more and more banks want to step up their game and join the subscription management club.
-A club that already includes launches from the biggest bank in the Nordics, Nordea, Swedbank, Lunar, Danske Bank and ABN AMRO.
+A club that already includes launches from the biggest banks in the Nordics: Nordea, Swedbank, Lunar, Danske Bank and ABN AMRO.